stephentino/estimate_akm/README.md

 To estimate the AKM model, I use the largest connected set of workers and firms in the data.

 To control for age effects, I include a quartic polynomial in age in the vector of controls $X_{it}$.
-However, since I also include year effects, the linear term of the polynomial is not identified (age is a linear function of year and birth year, and the person effects are colinear with birth year).
+However, since I also include year effects, the linear term of the polynomial in age is not identified (age is a linear function of year and birth year, and the person effects are colinear with birth year).

 ## Data